-In [9], Sankoff builds graphs by effectively fixing desire edges, one to each vertex, and then randomly connecting each vertex to exactly one reality edge.
-We choose to equivalently view this process as randomly linking each vertex, with reality edges already fixed, by exactly one desire edge.
-It should be noted that the orientation of a reality edges, but for this random generation process where they are independent, we may generate a graph that does not correspond to a permutation.
-Sankoff [9] proposed a Randomness Hypothesis in this regard; it states that the probabilistic structure of the breakpoint graph is asymptotically independent of whether or not the generated graph is consistent with a permutation.
-In the randomly constructed graphs, every reality edge induces a direction independently and each direction has a probability of $\frac{1}{2}$, so the expected number of reality edges with one orientation equals that with the other orientation; our own experiments support the randomness hypothesis in this respect, as illustrated in Figure 1, which shows the number of edges inducing a clockwise orientation on a cycle of length 500 from 2000 random permutations of length 750.
+Sankoff and Haque (2006), built graphs by effectively fixing desire edges, one to each vertex, and then randomly connecting each vertex to exactly one reality edge.
+Equivalently we can view this process as fixing reality edges and then randomly connecting each vertex to exactly one desire edge.
+However, the orientation of a reality edge in the breakpoint graph is not independent of the orientation of the other reality edges.
+Thus, in this random generation process (where they are independent), it is possible to generate a graph that does not correspond to a permutation.
+Sankoff and Haque (2006) proposed a Randomness Hypothesis in this regard; it states that the probabilistic structure of the breakpoint graph is asymptotically independent of whether or not the generated graph is consistent with a permutation.
+In the randomly constructed graphs, every reality edge induces a direction independently and each direction has a probability of $\frac{1}{2}$, so the expected number of reality edges with one orientation on a cycle of length 500 from 2000 random permutations of length 750.
 Observations (the vertical bars) match a binomial distribution (the black dots).
-This match is important inasmuch as it is simpler to analyze a random breakpoint graph than a random signed permutation.
+The randomness hypothesis is important inasmuch as it is considerably simpler to analyze a random breakpoint graph than a random signed permutation.